Spyderisk/issue-porter/notes/README.md

 ### GitHub destination project

 This end is a little more complex.
-To retain as much information as possible, we first push the unedited comments along with a metadata addendum describing XXXXX (UNIMPLEMENTED YET).
-We then do a second pass once we have information from processing all of the GitLab issues, and edit the GitHub issues to replace GitLab usernames with their GitHub equivalents, and upload attachments, etc.
+To retain as much information as possible, we first push the unedited comments along with a metadata addendum describing things such as date, author and other information we cannot easily pass over without clogging everything (UNIMPLEMENTED YET).
+We then do a second pass once we have information from processing all of the GitLab issues, and edit the GitHub issues to replace GitLab usernames with their GitHub equivalents, and upload attachments, etc. Doing it like this is nice because Github shows a sort of diff between the original and edit, which lets the original comment be preserved without clogging the new comment.

 ### Mappings